wwwaldo/monte-carlo/report.md

 allowing us to neatly avoid
 having to perform random walks on all of those points.

+Formally, we have a discretization $L$ of the Laplacian operator $\nabla^2$.
+We also have a vector $b$ of random walk values, but rearranged to be target values on the nearby boundaries.
+Then, we have to solve $Lu=b$.

 The benefits of this are two-fold.
 First of all, note that this reduces, asymptotically, the amount of random walks we have to perform.